digitalbrain64/flora-web-app/README.md

 # flora-web-app
-Part of the GST project
+Part of the GST project.

 Web application for tracking the GST devices.

 It is not finished.